jathin-vamsi/automated-trading-project/README.md

-The code and logic that I have used for automated-trading-project won't gives any profits not only combinations of any indicators gives profits as I understood from research from past published papers so its just for knowledge not for real time execution ,you can see how final pnl will be in bactest coede
+The code and logic that I have used for automated-trading-project won't gives any profits,also combinations of any indicators won't gives profits as I understood from research from past published papers so its just for knowledge not for realtime execution ,you can see how final pnl will be in bactest coede.